 Genetic coefficient of variation values were greater for individual root tuber weights and number of roots than for the other agronomic traits (Table 40).
 The trend of genetic variation was quite similar to that observed for phenotypic coefficient of variation.
-For instance, starch content recorded the lowest genetic variation as it did for the phenotypic coefficient of variation.
+For instance, starch content recorded the phenotypic coefficient of variation as it did for the phenotypic coefficient of variation.